acend/kubernetes-basics-training/content/en/docs/02.0/_index.en.md

 ```

-## Set the the right file modes on Linux and MacOS
+## File modes on Linux and macOS

-`kubectl` has to be executable:
+The `kubectl` has to be executable:

 ```bash
 cd ~/bin